-With a goal to diversify Whistler’s resort economy and theme-park architecture, this museum could very well be the catalyst that brings in a new crowd.
-The abstract structure, design by Vancouver based Patkau Architects, fuses into the site’s surrounding terrain.
-The public areas are primarily wood which create a connection from inside and out.
-It was a goal of the design team to light the surfaces of the wood but limit the light from escaping into the night sky and surrounding areas.
-Warm and small scale fixtures were selected to integrate into architectural wood slat details and create a welcoming and cozy hospitality feel.
+The abstract museum structure, designed by Vancouver-based Patkau Architects, blends into the site’s surrounding terrain.
+The public areas are primarily wood, creating a connection from inside and out.
+It was a goal of the design team to light the surfaces of the wood while preventing light trespass into the night sky and surrounding neighborhood.
+Warm, small-scale fixtures were selected to integrate into architectural wood slat details to create a welcoming environment.

 The design team and curators coordinated specific ranges of illumination for temporary and permanent galleries which house sensitive artworks from coastal British Columbia.
-In order to deliver a pragmatic lighting system, LED replacement lamps were designed in the art galleries and also included potentiometer dimmers on each fixture for fine tuning of the light levels.
-In interior and exterior public areas, spotlights carefully integrated into wood slat and linear lighting incorporated into handrails provide a comfortable level of light while remaining hidden.
+To deliver a pragmatic lighting system, LED replacement lamps were designed in the art galleries to include potentiometer dimmers on each fixture for fine tuning the light levels.
+In all public areas, concealed spotlights integrated into wood slats and linear lighting incorporated into handrails provide a warm and comfortable level of light for patrons.